parzh/iso4217/README.md

 1. All the data is **guaranteed to be up-to-date** at all times:
     - the data in the original XML file [is maintained by the Swiss Association for Standardization][2] (SNV);
     - the data in the resulting JSON file [is automatically updated by CI/CD script][3] on a daily basis;
-1. Thanks to the custom-defined format, no data is lost from the original XML during conversion, – all the information is preserved in the JSON file.
+1. Thanks to the custom-designed format, no data is lost from the original XML during conversion, – all the information is preserved in the JSON file.
 1. The codebase is strongly typed, thanks to using the latest version of TypeScript.
 1. The project [is open source][4], and all the contributions [are very welcome][5]!